eknathmali/WhatsApp-Chat-Analyzer-A-Data-Science-ML-Project/README.md

 <!-- Installation -->
 ## Installation 🛠️

-To use the WhatsApp Chat Analyzer app locally, follow these steps:
+To use the WhatsApp Chat Analyzer app locally,follow these steps:

 1. Clone the repository:
    ```bash